 How your employer must respond

-After you’ve told your employer, they should reply in writing and must:
+After you've told your employer, they should reply in writing.
+They must:

 - reply within 28 days